Careers Guidance and Advice

 The School Nurse

 A School Nurse, employed by the Health Service, visits Hessle High School and is available to all young people.
-Appointments with the school nurse may be requested directly with the School Nurse using the numbers on the Student Information Boards or through the House Leaders and Student Services Managers.
+Appointments with the school nurse may be requested directly with the School Nurse using the numbers on the Student Information Boards or through the Student Services team.
 The School Nurse may also be contacted directly on Tuesday lunchtimes at the health drop-in sessions.